MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

  `none` and `silent` are synonymous and mean that no indication of any kind should be shown to the user.
 This has the effect of disabling this rule.

- `suggestion` means that the user will be shown the following in the Error List: and the following in the IDE.
-The `suggestion` severity will allow the naming rule to run, but it will not cause the build to break.
+ `suggestion` means that the user is shown the following in the Error List: and the following in the IDE.
+The `suggestion` severity allows the naming rule to run, but it doesn't cause the build to break.

 Severity | effect
 ------------ | -------------
-none/silent | Do not show anything to the user when this style is not being followed, however code generation features will generate in this style. suggestion | When this style is not being followed, show it to the user as a suggestion (underlying dots on the first two characters). warning | When this style is not being followed, show a compiler warning. error | When this style is not being followed, show a compiler error.
+none/silent | Do not show anything to the user when this style is not being followed, however code generation features generate in this style. suggestion | When this style is not being followed, show it to the user as a suggestion (underlying dots on the first two characters). warning | When this style is not being followed, show a compiler warning. error | When this style is not being followed, show a compiler error.